 In the area of security, there is no question that a less credible American security guarantee to allies will result in more defence cooperation among these same allies - a development which the US in fact professes to favour but which also places checks on its own international authority.
 In the Asia-Pacific, that means cooperation among Asian partners and by them with Europe, seeking to balance China inside the region.
 Japan has signed defence procurement agreements with France, Germany, Italy, and the UK, and one is in preparation with Sweden.
-France's submarine deal with Australia - following German sales to Singapore - implicates cooperation over the long term.
+France's \$36 billion submarine sale to Australia in December 2016 - following a German submarine sale to Singapore - implies cooperation over the long term.

 Strong partnerships with Asia-Pacific nations are also essential to persuading Beijing that Europeans are not dependent on exchanges with a rising mercantilist China.
-These partnerships include modern and inclusive free trade agreements (FTAs) such has already been implemented with South Korea.
+These partnerships include modern and inclusive free trade agreements (FTAs) such as has already been implemented with South Korea.
 An FTA with Japan is likely to be adopted before the end of 2017, and another one with Singapore should be confirmed by May 2018.
 That said, the benign neglect between India and the EU should end.
-Although India has its share of the responsibility in its inward-looking nature and absence of international strategy, Europeans are also to blame: there is not one-tenth the degree of cooperation among member states and with the EU inside India or in dealing with India, that exists in the case of China.
+Although India has its share of the responsibility in its inward-looking nature and absence of international strategy, Europeans are also to blame: there is not one-tenth of the degree of cooperation among member states and with the EU inside India, or in dealing with India, that exists in the case of China.
 That India largely ignores the EU is not a delusion - it is because the member states have so little coherence in this respect.
-Europe and India should set an example through maritime cooperation - in non-traditional security such as natural disasters and rescue operation, in the protection of fishing rights in exclusive economic zones, including for impoverished nations - throughout the Indian Ocean.
-This would set an example for the practical and legal resolution of issues in the South China Sea issues would be clear.
+Europe and India should set an example through maritime cooperation throughout the Indian Ocean - in non-traditional security such as natural disasters and rescue operations, in the protection of fishing rights in exclusive economic zones, including for impoverished nations.
+This would set an example for the practical and legal resolution of issues in the South China Sea issues.
 ASEAN, which is now a front line facing China's expansion into the South China Sea, also requires more European presence in that sea.